StevenButtifint/StevenButtifint/README.md

     </td>
   </tr>
   <tr>
-    <td align="center" width="50%">This backup manager makes syncing file systems across multiple drives and devices quick and simple.
-The user can create custom presets that make maintaining backups as easy as clicking a single button.
-The application has been made with Python with PyQt5 for the GUI.
+    <td align="center" width="50%">This backup manager simplifies syncing file systems across multiple drives and devices, providing quick and customizable solutions.
+Users can create custom presets for one-click backups.
+It's built using Python with a PyQt5 GUI.
     </td>
-    <td align="center" width="50%">This application enables real-time object detection through a live camera feed or local video file.
-Users can manage and review past events.
-This application was created using Python and Tkinter.
+    <td align="center" width="50%">This smart security system uses the YOLOv5 object detection model to enable real-time object detection from a live camera feed or local video file.
+Users can easily manage and review past events.
+The application was developed using Python and Tkinter.
     </td>
   </tr>
 </table>